 Put Books Everywhere!
 This tip has a pretty funny back story.
 When Big M was first learning to read, I could not get him to pick up a book for independent reading.
 No matter what I tried I could not get him excited about reading on his own.

 One day my sister (who works as a parent helper in his classroom) told me he tested above grade level for reading.
 I could not believe it.
-Knowing that this was a challenge we were facing she questioned when he was practicing.
+Knowing that this was a challenge we were facing she questioned him about when he was practicing.
 His response?
 “My mom put books in the bathroom.”

 My point?
 Put books everywhere you can think of, you never know what spot will be the perfect spot to get your kids reading!

-Alright, those are my 5 tips… it’s your turn to share your tips for getting kid to read.
+Alright, those are my 4 tips… it’s your turn to share your tips for getting kid to read.